-The Chippewa National Forest (CNF) is participating in a nation-wide study called Adaptive Silviculture for Climate Change (ASCC).
-The goals of this project are to test different silvicultural approaches to climate change adaptation that will also serve as useful examples across the country.
+The Chippewa National Forest (CNF) is participating in a study called the Adaptive Silviculture for Climate Change (ASCC) Network.
+The goals of this project are to test different silvicultural approaches to climate change and forest health adaptation that will also serve as useful examples across the U.S. and Canada.

 The National ASCC Network leads worked with the Chippewa National Forest and local partners to design and implement a silvicultural study for climate change adaptation on the Cutfoot Experimental Forest in Minnesota.